mort3za/angularjs-styleguide-snippets/README.md

 # angularjs-styleguide-snippets package

 A set of AngularJS snippets based on John Papa's style guide.
+Forked from angularjs-styleguide-snippets by Jason Miazga, Plus some updates and fixes. + ngComponent

+'inject dependencies' removed from snippets because you can use @ ngInject and it's a life saver.
+Try it (`gulp-ng-annotate` or `grunt-ng-annotate`)

 ### Snippets

 You can use the following snippets in JavaScript.
+New: `ngcomponent`!

 ##### ngmodule
 ```